 The first two orders are issued by the civil court upon your application.
 The abuser does not have to be arrested for you to get one of these orders.
 The third order is issued by the criminal court after the abuser is arrested.
 Each order is explained in more detail in the following questions.

 What is a temporary ex parte order?
 How long does it last?

 A temporary ex parte order is a court order designed to provide you and your family members with immediate protection from the abuser.
 You can get a temporary ex parte order without the abuser present in court.
 To get a temporary ex parte order, the judge has to believe that the abuser presents a clear and present danger of family violence to you or a family member.
 The judge will make this decision based upon the information you include in your application for a protective order.1

 A temporary ex parte order lasts for the period of time stated in the order, usually up to 20 days.
 The temporary ex parte order can be extended for additional 20-day periods if you request it or if the judge decides to extend it, usually due to the fact that the respondent was not yet served.2

 2 Tex.
 Fam.
 Code § 83.002

 How long does a permanent (final) protective order last?

-A permanent protective order is effective for the time period stated in the order, which generally may be up to a maximum of 2 years.
-If there is no time period written on the order, then it expires on the second anniversary of the date the order was issued.1 However, the may judge to issue an order for longer than two years if:
+A permanent protective order is effective for the time period stated in the order, which generally may be up to a maximum of two years.
+If there is no time period written on the order, then it expires on the second anniversary of the date the order was issued.1 However, the judge may issue an order for longer than two years if: